smartcontractkit/chainlink-testing-framework/grafana-alertcheck/docs/advanced.md

 ## Per-rule schedules, never a global cycle

-Each rule polls at its **own** cadence, `--poll-interval` (default: half the rule's own evaluation interval).
+Each rule polls at its **own** cadence (default: half the rule's own evaluation interval).
 There is deliberately no single global minimum-interval cycle.
+Overwrite with `--poll-interval`.

 One rule at `intervalSeconds=10` beside twenty at `300` keeps a 5 s cadence for itself and 150 s for the other twenty — not a 5 s cycle for all of them, which would be a 60× request bloat at ~1.8 s per request and would fail to start on a reasonable fleet.